Power of attorney, deputyship and appointeeship

 What is a power of attorney?

-lasting power of attorney is someone you've chosen to manage your affairs in the event you become unable to make decisions for yourself (e.g. through sickness or post-stroke).
-Get more information about appointing or becoming a lasting power of attorney.
+A power of attorney is someone you've chosen to manage your affairs in the event you become unable to make decisions for yourself (e.g. through sickness or post-stroke).

 What is a deputy?